Start Your Career

 No hospital politics to navigate

 You do not have to be the new hire who figures out the department coalition.
 No P&T. No committee rotation.
-Your Rad Advisor is your only political relationship, and it exists to help you succeed.
+Your Rad Mentor is your only political relationship, and it exists to help you succeed.

-From Boards to Reading, Mapped Out.
+From Boards to Reading,

 Most new rads are surprised how quickly they get up to speed.
 Here is how the early ramp works.